HEC Asks Provinces To Earmark Special Allocations For Baloch Students - UrduPoint

 The Higher Education Commission (HEC) has formally asked the provinces to earmark special allocations for students from Balochistan

-In a statement issued on Thursday, it stated that this will build upon HEC's dedicated programme of support for Baloch students as well as students from remote and less developed regions of the country.
+In a statement issued here the other day, it stated that this will build upon HEC's dedicated programme of support for Baloch students as well as students from remote and less developed regions of the country.

 Besides allocated quota for students from Balochistan in all the general scholarship schemes of HEC, special progammes have been initiated, which have resulted in award of 4523 need-based scholarships, 3000 Ehsaas scholarships, 227 overseas scholarships, 332 indigenous scholarships and placement of 300 students in medical colleges every year.